 Located on the first floor of the main campus, the MIHS Endoscopy staff are highly trained and experienced with over 100 years of combined experience in providing services to adult and pediatric patients.
 Endoscopy is a nonsurgical procedure used to examine a person's digestive tract.
 Procedures are done on a scheduled basis for outpatients.
 Please note, free valet parking is available to endoscopy patients at the hospital's west entrance.
-Hospital patients are seen as needed.
+Hospital patients are seen as indicated.

 - Stomach pain

 - Colon cancer screening and screening of other digestive tract cancers

 The MIHS endoscopy team has the ability to go to any unit of the hospital and perform necessary procedures.
 They work tirelessly to treat and address each patient’s needs.